infumap/infumap/docs/cli.md

 These commands pipeline source-object reads from object storage and are optimized for throughput.
 When `--delay-secs=0`, they will overlap gpu tool service requests.

 These commands replicate functionality that infumap web runs in the background.
-Running them at the same time as infumap web, when `text_extraction_url` and `image_tagging_url` are configured is unintended usage, and may result in bad state.
+Running them at the same time as infumap web, when `gpu_tools_url` reports extraction endpoints, is unintended usage, and may result in bad state.

 #### extract pdf